alec-flowers/alec-flowers/README.md

 Other interest of mine include:
 - Learning French & German.
 - Starting my music journey with the Piano in January of 2021 after having not touched an instrument since the recorder in 4th grade.
-- Reading mostly biographies and non-fiction while re-reading my favorites such as Harry Potter and Eragon in French.
+- Reading mostly biographies and non-fiction while re-reading my fiction favorites such as Harry Potter and Eragon in French.
 Check out my [goodreads](https://www.goodreads.com/user/show/75670726-alec-flowers) for what I'm reading now.

 For more about me: